August 8, 2025

 TL;DR

-Run multiple independent audio input and transcript output streams without additional memory consumption.
-Argmax Local Server supports an unlimited number of sessions and transcription is still in real-time or faster for the first two sessions.
-This is necessary when transcribing system audio, e.g. Google Meet audio from remote participants, and system microphone, local participants in the same meeting.
+Run multiple independent audio input streams and get multiple real-time transcript output streams without additional memory consumption.
+Multi-stream is necessary when transcribing system audio, e.g. Google Meet audio from remote participants, and system microphone, e.g. Google Meet audio for local participants, in the same meeting.

-Argmax Local Server has a WebSocket API that is compatible with cloud APIs like Deepgram.
-This enables seamless hybrid deployment, e.g. Windows devices may run on the cloud APIs while all Mac devices run on-device in an Electron app with a single inference client implementation.
+Argmax Local Server's WebSocket API is compatible with that of Deepgram.
 The demo video above demonstrates an Electron app using Argmax Local Server with ZERO changes to app code when migrating from Deepgram.
-This is possible by simply switching the inference host URL endpoint from remote host (api.deepgram.com
+This is possible by simply switching the inference host URL endpoint from remote host (api.deepgram.com) to local host (localhost).

 In our mission to make on-device the obvious architectural choice for audio model inference infrastructure, we solved this problem.
 See 1:31 in the video above for details on how.